stafforj/LPE-Cooling/INSTRUCTIONS.md

 Q_s = m*Cp*DT = 1*4184*10 = 41.84 kJ
 ```

+Although this is a useful cooling contribution, it also illustrates the importance of phase change heat transfer to the cooling process (recall the value for latent heat of fusion above).
+A jacket size of 2.6 L was chosen to meet the processing requirements.
+This provided a volume ≈ 25% more than the 2.1 L volume that this simple analysis was based on (1kg ice + 1L water).

 Additionally, as the jacket temperature is lower than the ambient air outside ($T_{amb}$ ≈ 20-25°C in the lab), heat is gained by the cooling system.
 We can calculate this assuming an average heat transfer coefficient of $h = 7.5$ W/m $^2$ K, representing an average of the typical range of $h$ for natural convection (~ 5-10 W/m $^2$ K).
-Taking a cooling jacket diameter of 170mm and height of 250mm, the heat gained from the ambient, $Q_g$:
+Taking a cooling jacket diameter of 170 mm and height of 250 mm, the heat gained from the ambient, $Q_g$:

 ```
 Q_g = h*A*DT = 7.5*(2*pi*0.085*0.250)*20 = 20 W